LuisOrtizF/Smart_Markers/README.md

         * `<out_dir>`: the path of the directory to save all outputs
     + Output:
         * `groundtruth.txt`: contains the timestamp and pose of the camera in the coordinate system of the markers map, e.g.:
-        `#timestamp tx ty tz qx qy qz qw`.
-In this ground truth are only optimized poses (i.e, only in frames where are detected two or more markers) not for all frames.
+        `#timestamp tx ty tz qx qy qz qw.` On this ground, truth are only optimized poses (i.e., only in frames where two or more markers), not for all frames.
     + Example:
         ```
         ./test_cam_localization <video.svo> <sm_map.yml> <aruco_config.yml> </Desktop>